inbo/coding-club/README.md

 The current core team members are Hans Van Calster (@hansvancalster), Dirk Maes, Joost Vanoverbeke, Damiano Oldoni (@damianooldoni) and Stijn Van Hoey (@stijnvanhoey).
 The core team is not there to make new course material, but focuses on the practical organisation.

-The core team provides...
+More specifically, the core team takes care of:

-* ...a room
+* reservation of the lecture room
-* ...thematic topics, working material and some challenges to work on
+* thematic topics, working material and some challenges to work on
-* ...general agenda, aiming to take into consideration the feedback of the participants.
+* general agenda, taking into account the feedback of the participants

 ### You all figured out this yourself?